Midnight Labs · Ecosystem Blueprint

 Skill vs. Developmental Range

-Adult development researchers distinguish between skill, a demonstrable competency, and developmental range: the underlying meaning-making capacity that determines how a person applies skill under novel or ambiguous conditions.
+Adult development research distinguishes skill, a demonstrable competency, from developmental range: the meaning-making capacity that determines how a person applies skill under novel or ambiguous conditions.

-Two people can share identical skill profiles and inhabit entirely different developmental worlds.
+Two people with identical skill profiles can inhabit entirely different developmental worlds.
 You can teach systems thinking.
-It does not mean someone can yet see systems.
+That doesn't mean someone can yet see systems.

 The Shift

-L&D is not just a delivery department.
-The work becomes less about producing content and more about shaping the conditions in which work and learning are inseparable.
+L&D isn't a delivery department.
+The work is less about producing content and more about shaping the conditions where work and learning are inseparable.

 02 The Measurement Problem